Updated October 5, 2024

 While caring for your Mom may be unpleasant to unbearable, chances are it doesn’t cost a paid caregiver the same way it costs you to deal with her.

-If you can pay someone to check in on her, run errands, and do some of the work so that you don’t get burnt out.
+If you can- hire someone to check in on her, run errands, and do some of the work so that you don’t get burnt out.

 Mom isn’t looking out for your best interests.

-The truth is, she was probably incapable of looking out for you… that’s been the problem all along.
+The truth is, she was probably incapable of looking out for you… ever.
 But now, with the stresses of old age, she is even less likely/capable of keeping your interests in mind.

 The temptation is to endlessly count up how she is unfair, thoughtless, and unfeeling, yet it won’t get you anywhere- at least not good.

-Now more than ever, it is time for you to decide to protect yourself.
+Now more than ever, it is time to use that energy (even if its fueled by anger) to protect yourself.

 What we don’t pass back, we pass on.

-If you “take it” from Mom, you are at risk of either internalizing it and becoming depressed or passing it on and traumatizing someone else.
+If you “take it” from Mom, you are at risk of either internalizing your anger and becoming depressed or passing it on and traumatizing someone else.

 Intergenerational wounding happens when one generation is traumatized, doesn’t get help, and traumatizes the next generation instead of stopping the cycle.